QDot 8086

 dealt with by the caller.

-The current implementation of QDot 8086 uses the bp
+The current implementation of QDot 8086 uses the bp register to

 keep track of function arguments, local variables and the return